Emel Gazimihal

 Emel Öget Gazimihal (1912–1998) was the first female radio presenter in Turkey.

 Biography

 Emel Öget was born in 1912.
 Her father's name was Fevzi Öget.
 She married Tahsin Gazimihal.

-In 1937, she was serving for the Turkish PTT in İstanbul.
+In 1937, she was serving for the Turkish PTT in Istanbul.
 In the 1930s, Turkish Radio and Television Corporation (TRT) was not yet established, and the radio broadcasting was under the responsibility of the Turkish PTT.
 After an audition, she was recruited as the news speaker of Ankara Radio.
 She went to Ankara and immediately began working without any preliminary training.
 She recalls that in the early days of the radio, there was no standard acoustic treatment in the studio and the walls were covered by carpets.